More

 Lesser Centaury Protection Area

 The Royal Dublin is home to the Lesser Centaury (Centaurium pulchellum), which is an extremely rare and threatened flower that is legally protected under the Flora Protection Order 2015.
-After several surveys carried out over the years, certain areas have been flagged as areas or potential areas that the plant proliferates, most notably around the nursing area.
+After several surveys carried out over the years, certain areas have been flagged as areas or potential areas where the plant proliferates, most notably around the nursing area.
 In order to ensure the revival of healthy populations within the club, we are in the process of ecologically managing these areas based on the recommendations of our consultant ecologist, Faith Wilson.
 This consists mainly of applying the correct hydrological regime in addition to recreating the ideal soil conditions that help the Lesser Centaury thrive.
 We are hopeful that through this process, Royal Dublin can do its part in bringing this magnificent flower back to life.

 Sustainable Water Resource Management

 With water management becoming a growing issue each year across all sectors, it is vitally important that businesses find ways that help reduce their water consumption.
 And golf is certainly no exception to this.
 This is why we invested in alternative modes of water usage.
+Luckily the course sits on large reserves of water that are replenished every year.
+In addition to this, the club practices sustainable methods of water usage when irrigating the course.

 Wildlife Surveys